sathomas/jsDataV.is/src/text/apnd/04-collections.md

   {name: "Atlanta Braves", wins: 94, losses: 68, division: "east"}
 ```

-The `find()` function returns the first element in the array that meets the criteria.

-If we want to find all elements that meet our criteria, the `filter()` function makes that easy.
+The `find()` function just returns the first element in the array that meets the criteria.
+To find all elements that meet our criteria, use the `filter()` function.

 ``` {.javascript .numberLines}
 > _(national_league).filter( function(team) { return team.wins > 90; })